LSSTDESC/snmachine/rst_source/install.rst

 squares.
 However this depends on `pymultinest <https://github.com/JohannesBuchner/PyMultiNest>`_ being installed separately, since it requires manual compiling of Fortran code (but not it's not a particularly difficult one).

-If you want to use neural networks, these are available in newer versions of scikit-learn (version >= 0.18).